About

 • Spiced Matcha Latte

-• Flourless Paleo Brownies with Matcha Frosting
+• Paleo Brownies with Matcha Frosting

-• Dark Chocolate Matcha Coconut Butter Cups
+• Matcha Coconut Butter Cups

 matcha overnight oats in jar with blueberries

-Print
+SaveSaved!
+Pin Print

 Ingredients

-• 1/3 cup + 1 TBSP steel cut oats* (gluten-free if needed)
+• 1/3 cup + 1 tablespoons steel cut oats*, gluten-free if needed

-• 2 TBS chia seeds
+• 2 tablespoons chia seeds

-• 28g plant based vanilla protein powder
+• 28 g plant based vanilla protein powder

-• 2 tsp matcha powder
+• 2 teaspoons matcha powder

 • 1/2 cup unsweetened non-dairy milk